 Although manipulation and disturbance of the creekbed can result in changes to channel morphology and hydraulic conditions that may create impediments to steelhead migration or alter juvenile rearing conditions, review of the proposed action indicates the footprint and alignment of the new bridge are not expected to result in any substantive changes to channel morphology.
-Hydraulic computations were used to analyze potential post-project hydraulic conditions through the project reach.
-The results showed no lateral migration, degradation, or aggradation of the streambed owing to the proposed action (Caltrans 2017).
-As a result the capacity of the creek channel to support a freshwater migration corridor within the action area are not expected to be altered over the long term as a result of the proposed action.
-The existing capacity of the creek to support freshwater rearing areas is expected to remain the same because the proposed grading of the streambed is expected to retain the existing substrate size, slope and thalweg characteristics and condition.
-Based on these findings, the proposed action is not anticipated to appreciably reduce the functional value of the action area as sites of freshwater migration or rearing.
+Removal of the existing bridge includes a reduction in the number of pilings, which is expected to promote a more natural and unimpeded flow through this section of stream.
+As a result steelhead-migration conditions through this reach are expected to improve.
+The increase of RSP on the streambanks below the OHWM will result in a loss of 400 ft2 of designated critical habitat.
+The existing rearing conditions are expected to remain the same because the proposed grading of the streambed is expected to retain the existing substrate size, slope and thalweg.
+Therefore, the small, discrete loss of critical habitat located along the creekbanks is not expected to diminish the overall functional value of rearing habitat within the action area.
+Based on these findings, the proposed action is not anticipated to appreciably reduce the functional value of the action areas as sites of freshwater migration or rearing.